 The field is typically open Tuesday through Sunday, 10am - 4pm.
 It is occasionally closed on either Mondays or Fridays, depending on field conditions.
 For current field conditions look at the "Today At The Ranch" section in the header on this website or call us toll free 866-281-1515.

+We do have lots of hungry mosquitos in the field right now, so come prepared.
 Very casual, long sleeves to protect from the sun, a hat, sun screen, insect repellant.
 We suggest a light jacket or layering up for early morning picking into the month of October.

 What You've Said

 "I drive all the way from Texas, every year, for these delicious berries."

 N. Warren, Houston, TX